expressjs/express/Security.md

 Report security bugs in third-party modules to the person or team maintaining the module.

+## Beta releases

+Beta releases should be considered unstable and **not suitable for production use**.
+Vulnerabilities found in beta releases should be reported according to the [Reporting a Bug](#reporting-a-bug) section.
+Due to the unstable nature of the branch it is not garanteed that the fix will be released in the next beta release.

 ## Disclosure Policy

 When the security team receives a security bug report, they will assign it to a